fbpx

 In the original Declaration of Independence, it stated that everyone had the right to pursuit of property.
 Thomas Jefferson later changed the wording, however, to the “pursuit of happiness.”

-But it’s not just families who consume hot dogs on Independence Day; there are professional eaters who compete to see who can down the most dogs.
-Sanctioned by the International Federation of Competitive Eating (IFCE), Nation’s Hot Dog Eating Contest is held annually on July fourth.
+It’s not just families who enjoy hot dogs on Independence Day; there are professional eaters who compete to see who can down the most dogs.
+Sanctioned by the International Federation of Competitive Eating (IFCE), Nathan’s International Hot Dog Eating Contest is held annually on July fourth.
 It features around 20 professional eaters who consume hot dogs in a 10-minute period.
-The contest who consumes the most is declared the winner.
+The contestant who consumes the most is declared the winner.

 Consider Sharing